Congress manifesto gives fillip to BJP 's nationalism plank

 Talking about Jammu and Kashmir, the Congress manifesto says, "We also acknowledge the unique history of the State and the unique circumstances under which the State acceded to India that led to the inclusion of Article 370 in the Constitution of India.
 Nothing will be done or allowed to change the Constitutional position."

-It is notable that the demand of abrogating Article 370 and Article 35A got momentum in the country during the last five years of Prime Minister Narendra Modi rule.
+It is notable that the demand of abrogating Article 370 and Article 35A got momentum in the country during the last five years of Prime Minister Narendra Modi's rule.

 J&K derives its special status from two key constitutional provisions- Article 370 and Article 35A.

-The BJP has been holding first Congress Prime Minister Jawaharlal Nehru responsible for Kashmir issue by granting special status to Jammu and Kashmir under Article 370.
+The BJP has been holding first Congress prime minister Jawaharlal Nehru responsible for Kashmir issue by granting special status to J&K under Article 370.

-Introduced in 1954 by a Presidential Order, the Article 35A has a provision under which the President of India can make certain "exceptions and modifications" for the benefit of 'State subjects' of Jammu and Kashmir.
+Introduced in 1954 by a Presidential Order, the Article 35A has a provision under which the President of India can make certain "exceptions and modifications" for the benefit of 'State subjects' of J&K.

 The Article 35A is already challenged in the Supreme Court on the grounds that it was unconstitutionally added to the Constitution as the President is not empowered to add or change existing provisions of the Constitution without the approval of the Parliament.
 In the case of Article 35A, the provision was added without getting a nod from the Parliament.